35kross/next-postgres-with-typescript/README.md

 - `~/higher-order/withData.js` needs to converted to Typescript
 - `~/pages/_document.js` needs to converted to Typescript
 - `~/api` files need to be converted to Typescript files
+- ?
+Redux and Next Router need to be configured for Jest/Enzyme?
+Currently fails, likely bc components not connected to Provider/Router.

 ### Contributions
 Any help is welcome to make this repo more type safe.
 Feel free to submit PRs!